 is canonically isomorphic to $\Div(\wt X)_\QQ$.
 Then the group $\wh\Div(X/k)_\QQ$ is a suitable completion of $\Div(\wt X)_\QQ$.
 Similarly, the group $\wh\Div(X/k)$ is a suitable completion of the mixed divisor group

-Here the arrow sends $(\wt D,D)$ to $\wt D|_X-D$ as before.
+Here the arrow sends $(\wt D, D)$ to $\wt D|_X-D$ as before.

-\subsection{Definitions over more general bases}
+\section{Definitions over more general bases}

 The above theory of $\wh\Div(X/k)$ and $\wh\Picc(X/k)$, when $k$ is either $\ZZ$ or a field, covers all the global situations we are interested in, but it does not include the local situation that $k$ comes from a local field.
-Moreover, the definitions can also be generalized by replacing $k$ by a general Dedekind scheme.
-The goal of this subsection is to sketch the treatment in these situations, which also includes the function field case.
+Moreover, the definitions can also be generalized by replacing $k$ with a general Dedekind scheme.
+The goal of this section is to sketch the treatment in these situations, which also includes the function field case.

-The exposition here is very similar to the previous case, but we do not use it throughout this paper to avoid extra burden of terminology and potential confusion of cases.
-In fact, the setup here is only restricted to this subsection and partly to \S\ref{sec local theory} and \S\ref{sec local pairing}.
+The exposition here is very similar to the previous case.
+Still, we use it sparingly throughout this book to avoid the extra burden of terminology and potential confusion of cases.
+The setup here is only restricted to this section and partly to \S\ref{sec local theory} and \S\ref{sec local pairing}.

-\subsubsection{Valuations}
+\subsection{Valuations}

-By a \emph{valuation} over a field $K$, we mean a map $|\cdot |:K\to \RR$ satisfying the following properties: \begin{enumerate}[(1)] \item (positivity) $|0|=0$, and $|a|>0$ for any $a\in K^\times$. \item (triangle inequality) $|a+b|\leq |a|+|b|$ for any $a,b\in K$. \item (multiplicativity) $|ab|= |a|\cdot |b|$ for any $a,b\in K$. \end{enumerate} The valuation is \emph{trivial} if $|a|=1$ for any $a\in K^\times$.
+By a \emph{valuation} over a field $K$, we mean a map $|\cdot |:K\to \RR$ satisfying the following properties: \begin{enumerate} \item (positivity) $|0|=0$, and $|a|>0$ for any $a\in K^\times$. \item (triangle inequality) $|a+b|\leq |a|+|b|$ for any $a,b\in K$. \item (multiplicativity) $|ab|= |a|\cdot |b|$ for any $a,b\in K$. \end{enumerate} The valuation is \emph{trivial} if $|a|=1$ for any $a\in K^\times$.
 The valuation is \emph{archimedean} (resp. \emph{non-archimedean}) if $|n|$ is unbounded (resp. bounded) for all $n\in \ZZ$ viewed as elements of $K$ under the natural map $\ZZ\to K$.
 If $|\cdot|$ is non-archimedean, the \emph{valuation ring} of $K$ is $O_K:=\{x\in K:|x|\leq 1\}$.